 The history of South Texas College of Law Houston dates back to 1886, when the local YMCA drafted its constitution, which called for the organization to engage in educational endeavors.
 In 1923, the YMCA made the decision to establish a law school with a focus on offering night classes for working professionals.
 So began a tradition of educational excellence and relevant career preparation that has now spanned almost a century.

 South Texas School of Law, as it was then known, opened its doors on Sept.
 24, 1923, with seven part-time instructors and a first class of 34 students.
-Classes were held in a single room in the basement of the YMCA, with wooden fans suspended from the ceiling and chairs with arms that served as desks.
+Classes were held in a single room on the third floor of the YMCA, with wooden fans suspended from the ceiling and chairs with arms that served as desks.
 But by 1945, when it changed its name to South Texas College of Law, enrollment had surpassed the University of Texas School of Law for the first time.

 The years that followed were marked by consistent growth in faculty, students, educational quality, and visibility.
 Reflecting this, South Texas received provisional accreditation from the American Bar Association’s House of Delegates in 1959 and went on to earn the ABA’s full accreditation in 1969.
 During that decade, it became the first law school in Texas to award a J.D. degree to graduates and ranked 35th nationally in size among all ABA-accredited law schools.